Investors

 The Committee will nominate a secretary who will sign the minutes of the meetings together with the chair.

-Duties of the Remuneration and Nomination Committee
+Duties of the Nomination and Remuneration Committee

-• the preparation of the salary and other financial benefits of the CEO and other management
+• the preparation of the salary and other financial benefits of the CEO and other senior executive management

 • the preparation of matters concerning the company’s remuneration schemes